"Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive

 — Dr. Martin Luther King, Jr.

-Each Fall MLK Scholars participate in a daylong retreat for the purposes of bonding and community building.
-During this retreat scholars also brainstorm both their community service opportunities for the year as well as social outings in Boston.
+Each Fall MLK Fellows participate in a daylong retreat for the purposes of bonding and community building.
+During this retreat fellows also brainstorm both their community service opportunities for the year as well as social outings in Boston.
 Past events have included dinner at local restaurants, candlepin bowling, and attending “The Lion King” at the Boston Opera House.

-Each semester, MLK Scholars engage in community service such as helping to clean the Charles River in Spring 2015, collecting donations for and sorting clothes at Cradles to Crayons in Fall 2014, and volunteering for a haunted hayride for children at a local farm in Fall 2012.
+Each semester, MLK Fellows engage in community service such as helping to clean the Charles River in Spring 2015, collecting donations for and sorting clothes at Cradles to Crayons in Fall 2014, and volunteering for a haunted hayride for children at a local farm in Fall 2012.